tdathon/eecs-581-project-3/System Architecture.md

 - Adding the ability to go backwards in history, enabling the user to return to previous game states.
 This will require saving a history of game boards.
 - The ability to immediately clear the board.
 - The ability to randomly generate a board.
-- The ability to save or quickly add patterns to the board
+- The ability to save or quickly add patterns to the board  <br>
 Note: This list is non-exhaustive, and we may add other features to the game. <br>
 A complete UML Diagram of our program with specific function and class names is as follows:  <br>
 <img width="919" height="740" alt="Screenshot 2025-10-26 at 7 30 47 PM" src="https://github.com/user-attachments/assets/0df7801e-c3f2-4633-b688-6a681ecc7a0a" />